 Fulfillment companies charge you when they move a unit.
 The unit can either be an individual product or a box of 50 of them, and you can save a lot of money by making it so you are only charge for a single unit when you ship many of them.
 Read about shipping in bulk.

 Here are some other examples of when wholesale/bulk shipping comes in handy, even when you are not selling wholesale:

 - Shipping product to yourself at a tradeshow

 - Returning a batch of products with a manufacturing defect

 Can I change inventory from wholesale to retail automatically?

 Yes, automatic lot breaks accomplish this.
 You should keep all your inventory as wholesale and let Shipwire decide when to “break bulk” to ship an individual item to a customer.

 We use the term “Bulk Shipping Optimization” for circumstances when Shipwire receives an order that can be more efficiently shipped as a case.
 Assuming available inventory, Shipwire will use these to minimize the number of items being shipped.
 Shipwire will charge you only for the number of items processed in the optimized order.

 In our experience the bulk of Kickstarter orders are domestic USA.
-For many Kickstarters, the optimal warehouse location will be Pennsylvania, serving the New York tristate area.
-The choice of how many domestic warehouses to use will usually be dictated by your product’s weight, and your order volume.
-All Shipwire warehouses can also ship international orders as well.
+For many Kickstarters, the optimal fulfillment center location will be Pennsylvania, serving the New York tristate area.
+The choice of how many domestic fulfillment centers to use will usually be dictated by your product’s weight, and your order volume.
+All Shipwire fulfillment centers can also ship international orders as well.